-He arrived at my place after work that Friday night, dropped off his things and we set out on the town.
-Our first stop was my usual Friday night spot where I went every week to dance my ass off.
+We planned a night out and our first stop was my usual spot where I went to dance my ass off every Friday night.
 It felt special to show him a little piece of my world and to imagine integrating him into my usually-solo lifestyle.

-We sat at the bar and though he told me he “wasn’t much of a drinker,” he ordered doubles and gulped them down like a pelican swallowing a fish whole.
+We found seats at the bar and– though he told me he “wasn’t much of a drinker,”– he ordered doubles and gulped them down like a pelican swallowing a fish whole.

 Keith had walked back to the bar and was now falling into everyone and being held upright by people who were, to my great relief, not about to kick his ass.

 I rushed toward the bar to intervene and apologize and as I did, I got the high sign from the bartender to get him the fuck out.

 I’m a big, tall girl, so I was able to drag him out.
 We got through the first set of exit doors and I was relieved to no longer be a spectacle.

 I yelled at him for being a drunken ass and also saw then that his head was badly gashed and bleeding from his fall in the bar doorway, which only made me more irritated in the moment.
-It was a fucking mess.

 My veil of romantic fantasy was harshly lifted and he felt like the stranger he was.
-“I’m not much of a drinker,” my ass.

 When we got to my apartment, I put him in my bed where he promptly passed out with his clothes and shoes on and I fell asleep next to a man I didn’t know and didn’t like very much.

-Even though he was mysteriously perky, he did have almost total amnesia of the previous night, so I filled him in and showed him a picture I’d thoughtfully taken the night before of his bloody head.
+Even though he was mysteriously perky, he had almost total amnesia of the previous night, so I filled him in and showed him a picture I’d thoughtfully taken the of his bloody head.

-Then he nervously revealed that the reason he gets so drunk so fast is because of a gastric bypass he’d had a decade earlier (something I already gathered from seeing him naked, but hadn’t mentioned of course) and which he didn’t like to talk about.
+Then he nervously revealed that the reason he got so drunk so fast is because of a gastric bypass he’d had a decade earlier (something I already gathered from seeing him naked, but hadn’t mentioned of course) and which he didn’t like to talk about.